 Independently analyzes problems and recommends solutions, displaying a high degree of initiative, originality, and judgment in applying archival and library principles and procedures to complex and unique collections.

-Conducts preservation assessments to determine appropriate preservation treatment and storage decisions.
+Conducts preservation assessments to determine appropriate preservation actions and conservation treatment.

-Collects and maintains statistics, reports, and other metrics to assess and improve functions.
+Collects and maintains statistics, reports, and other metrics to assess and improve functions using multiple platforms

 Participates in relevant professional and outreach activities.